 The durability here truly is something to marvel at, with a stainless steel and polycarbonate design that can handle a siblings’ tug of war.
 The only thing that can be even remotely criticized is the durability of the padding, as some users have reported issues of pads tearing and even separating from the earcups in extreme cases.

-However, these complaints are few and far between and we’re confident that the Untangled Pro will last so long as there is some understanding on the kids’ part that these aren’t toy swords to be whacked.
+However, these complaints are few and far between.
+We’re confident that the Untangled Pro will last as long as there is some understanding on the kids’ part that these aren’t toy swords to be whacked.

-And, of course, these are wireless headphones just like the name implies, which is always handy when handling small children, but even more importantly, they feature a share port so they’re just as handy when traveling as the Junior Jams.
+Also, these are, of course, wireless headphones just like the name implies, which is always handy when handling small children, but even more importantly, they feature a share port, so they’re just as handy when traveling as the Junior Jams.

 This may sound like a gimmick but trust us, no matter how great aluminum frames, stainless steel headbands, and neodymium magnets are, chances are your kid would trade them all for a cool-looking sticker.

-And the internal volume limiter won’t let the volume exceed the industry standard 85dB.
+The internal volume limiter won’t let the volume exceed the industry standard of 85dB.

 - All-plastic build

 Your kids will outgrow them, but this is only a testament to their sturdy build.
-And everything about them was designed to specifically suit children in this age range.
-They aren’t wireless but they do feature a detachable cable which goes a long way in making sure your child is safe from the headphone.
+Everything about them was designed to specifically suit children in this age range.

 - They will be outgrown